-2 days in London is just about long enough to see some of the most important sights and get a feel for the diverse and vibrant culture in England’s capital city.
+2 days in London is just about long enough to see some of the most important sights and get a feel for the diverse and vibrant culture you’ll find in England’s capital city.

 Here you can take a morning stroll next to the Queens palace, spend the afternoon visiting the dinosaurs and have dinner in a landscaped garden 38 storeys high.
-London is one of those places that most people only dream of visiting, so it’s vital that you make the most of your time there and experience as much as you can of what this city has to offer.
+London is one of those places that most people only dream of visiting, so it’s vital that you make the most of your time there and experience as much as you can of what this city has to offer in your 2 days in London.

-I’ve started with a suggested itinerary, including as many iconic sights as possible, and then included tips on transport, accommodation and other important must knows before you visit London.
+I’ve started with a suggested itinerary, including as many iconic sights as possible, and then included tips on transport, accommodation and other important must knows before your 2 days in London.
 This is an itinerary purely for London’s most iconic and impressive sights, and doesn’t include London’s ‘hidden gems’, which there are also hundreds of!
 If this is your first time in London then this is the itinerary for you.

 Getting The Most From Your 2 Days In London: The London Pass